yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcvisualmanageroffice2003-class.md

 ### <a name="parameters"></a>Parametry

 *pPropList*<br/>
-podczas Wskaźnik do listy właściwości.
+[w] Wskaźnik do listy właściwości.

 ### <a name="return-value"></a>Wartość zwracana